rust-project-primer/book/src/checks/lints.md

 would like to mechanically prevent these from passing code reviews.
 How can you mechanically detect them?*

+In programming, *linting* refers to the process of performing static code analysis on a software project to flag programming errors, bugs, stylistic errors and suspicious constructs.
+The term originates from an old UNIX tool named `lint`, which was used to check C programs for common mistakes.

+The Rust community has an excellent linting tool named Clippy.

 ## Clippy

 The linter that is typically used in Rust is Clippy[^clippy].
 It is commonly